If you love iced coffee, you've probably noticed that “iced coffee” and “cold brew” don't taste the same, even when they look identical in the cup.

 - After the coffee has steeped for 15 hours, it's time to filter it.

-- To filter, either press down on your French press plunger when used or run through a sieve with a cheesecloth or coffee filter when using a large container.
+- To filter, either press down on the plunger of your French press or run the contents through a sieve with cheesecloth or a coffee filter when using a large container.
 These techniques will remove unwanted coffee particles from your coffee:

-Your coffee is now done and can be drunk as is or with just a touch of milk or milk alternative added.
+Your coffee is now ready and can be enjoyed as is or with just a touch of milk or a milk alternative added.
 The choices are endless.

 If you want to learn more about this coffee, you can check out the methods of making cold brew coffee and espresso cold brew.